hobi2k/vits/README.md

 python setup.py build_ext --inplace
 cd ..
 ```

+Windows native Python may fail to build this module.
+WSL2 or Linux environment is strongly recommended.

 ## Create datasets

+All wav files must match sampling_rate in config.json
+(Recommended: 22050Hz / mono / PCM_16)

 ### Single speaker
 "n_speakers" should be 0 in config.json
 ```